willyvegat/web-module-project-client-auth/README.md

 #### Protect the /friends and /friends/add routes

-* [ ] Redirect the user to your login route if there is not a token in local storage.
+* [ x] Redirect the user to your login route if there is not a token in local storage.

 ### Task 3: Stretch goals